buzzqw/TUS/OBSS/markdown-separati/en/42-the-earth.md

 Few cities exceed 50,000 inhabitants.
 Each state has a capital that, by the mocking fate of Earth, is often destroyed or disappears.
 Law is often absent, and only that of the strongest prevails.

 Wide unexplored lands unfold where ancient remains of vanished civilizations are refuge for new inhabitants.
-There are layers upon layers of civilizations buried beneath one's feet with treasures, secrets, caverns, and protectors.
+There are layers upon layers of civilizations buried beneath one' \*\*s feet with treasures, secrets, caverns, and protectors.

 ## Society